 The department strongly urges concentrators to write a senior thesis; this experience provides a much better glimpse of mathematical research and graduate work than taking courses, and is also great for students who prefer independent learning.
-More about senior theses can be found in the pamphlet "Honors in Mathematics": https://www.math.harvard.edu/media/Honors-2020.pdf.
-You can take Math 60r in your senior year if you are writing your senior thesis.
+More about senior theses can be found in the pamphlet "Honors in Mathematics": http://math.harvard.edu/pamphlets/honors.html.
+You can take Math 60r in your senior year to free up your schedule if you are writing your senior thesis.